20 pc Jonathan's Signature Truffles.

-As a family business following original family recipes since 1935, Mignon Chocolate in Pasadena may have been tempted to settle into a chocolate-y routine.
-Instead, there is the Cuban Mojito, a refreshing chocolate shell filled with minty ganache, and the Chili Pepper, a fan favorite that is both sweet and savory.
+As a family business following original family recipes since 1935, Mignon Chocolate may have been tempted to settle into a chocolate-y routine.
+Instead, the Glendale and Pasadena chocolate shops feature the Cuban Mojito, a refreshing chocolate shell filled with minty ganache, and the Chili Pepper, a fan favorite that is both sweet and savory.
 While the contemporary flavors may be enticing, the Tiramisu truffle packs the classic Italian dessert into a succint ball of chocolate-y goodness that will have you saying, "Ti amo, ti amo!".
-What we're getting at is this: When it comes to flavor, this Old Town staple takes risks without sacrificing quality.
+What we're getting at is this: When it comes to flavor, this SGV staple takes risks without sacrificing quality.

 We recommend: Ginger with sea salt dark chocolate ($1.50 per piece); Caramel and sea salt milk chocolate ($1.50 per piece)